TAPevents/tap-i18n/README.md

 ### Structure of Languages Files

-Languages files must be named by their language tag name with the i18n.json suffix.
+Languages files should be named: arbitrary.text.lang_tag.i18n.json . e.g., en.i18n.json, menu.pt-BR.i18n.json.

+You can have more than one file for the same language.

+You can put languages files anywhere in your project tree.

 Example for languages files: